 As you get older, your risk for spinal facet syndrome increases.
 This arthritis-like condition can result in chronic, debilitating pain without proper treatment.
-At Blue Ridge Pain & Spine Associates, with offices in Salem, Christiansburg, and Roanoke, Virginia, the experienced pain management specialists tailor a custom treatment plan to meet your needs, with the goal of both short-term and long-term pain relief.
+At Blue Ridge Pain Management Associates, with offices in Salem, Christiansburg, and Roanoke, Virginia, the experienced pain management specialists tailor a custom treatment plan to meet your needs, with the goal of both short-term and long-term pain relief.
 Find out more about pain management options for spinal facet syndrome today by calling the office or booking an appointment using the online system.

 Spinal facet syndrome develops when the small joints between your vertebrae, known as the facet joints, become inflamed.

 The facet joints provide your spine with flexibility and stability, and inflammation in these joints can leave you in chronic pain and make it difficult for you to walk, sit, or perform other movements.
 For some, the pain can be severe enough to lead to disability if left untreated.

 Spinal facet syndrome is more common as you get older.
 The protective cartilage that protects your facet joints wears away, causing your vertebrae to rub together.

 You may also develop spinal facet syndrome as your spinal discs begin to wear down and even collapse.
 This collapse causes a loss of space between your vertebrae, which affects the positioning of your facet joints.

 Other risk factors for spinal facet syndrome include:

 In addition to pain from the bones rubbing together, you may develop chronic pain due to compression on the spinal nerves from collapsed vertebrae or bone spurs.

 In addition to chronic pain, spinal facet syndrome causes mobility issues, making it difficult for you to bend or twist your spine.